 Can I remove the extensions button from the toolbar or customize its location?

-No, it is currently not possible to remove this button or change its location.
+It is not possible to remove this button.
 This is by design.
 The extensions toolbar button is now the primary user interface and allows access to per-site permissions for MV3 extensions.
 (Modifying the advanced preference to disable this new feature is not supported and may prevent full use of some add-ons.)

-If you feel strongly about needing to move the button, you can join in and vote on the following Ideas thread on the Mozilla Connect feedback site, where users can propose changes for future versions of Firefox: Please let us move the new extensions button into the overflow menu.
+Starting in Firefox version 113, you will be able to move the button to a different position on the toolbar.
+If you feel strongly about needing to remove the button or move it into the overflow menu, you can join in and vote on the following Ideas thread on the Mozilla Connect feedback site, where users can propose changes for future versions of Firefox: Please let us move the new extensions button into the overflow menu.

 If you are developing Manifest V3 (MV3) extensions or want to learn more, see: